canSAS-org/1dwg/1dwg/trunk/doc/source/overview.rst

 #. :index:`coordinate axes`:
 	(See the sections titled :ref:`axes definition` and :ref:`compatibility`.)

-	a. :math:`z` is along the flight path (positive value in the direction of the detector)
+	a. :math:`z` is along the trajectory of the radiation (positive value in the direction towards the detector)
-	#. :math:`x` is orthogonal to :math:`z` in the horizontal plane (positive values
+	#. :math:`x` is orthogonal to :math:`z` in the horizontal plane
-		increase to the right when viewed towards the incoming radiation)
+	   (positive values increase to the right when viewed towards the incoming radiation)
-	#. :math:`y` is orthogonal to :math:`z` and :math:`x` in the vertical plane
+	#. :math:`y` is orthogonal to :math:`z` and :math:`x`
-		(positive values increase upwards)
+	   in the vertical plane (positive values increase upwards)

 #. orientation (angles) describes single-axis rotations (rotations about
 	multiple axes require more information):